mindreframer/golang-devops-stuff/Documentation/api.md

         "key": "/foo",
         "modifiedIndex": 7,
         "value": "bar"
+    },
+    "prevNode": {
+        "createdIndex": 6,
+        "key": "/foo",
+        "modifiedIndex": 6,
+        "value": "bar"
     }
 }
 ```

 However, the watch command can do more than this.
-Using the the index we can watch for commands that has happened in the past.
+Using the index, we can watch for commands that have happened in the past.
 This is useful for ensuring you don't miss events between watch commands.

 Let's try to watch for the set command of index 7 again: